haru52/encrypter/README.md

 encrypt [file or directory path] [recipient]
 ```

-Alternatively, you can also specify the cryptographic mode command explicitly.
+Alternatively, you can specify the cryptographic mode command explicitly.

 ```console
 encrypt pub [file or directory path] [recipient]